 Kids across North America are getting involved in bat conservation in their own backyards.
 From science projects to lunchtime bat groups to social media campaigns, there are many ways for kids to get involved with helping bats!

 But don’t take our word for it – we have eight amazing kids from across the USA excited to share their batty experiences!

-Bat Squad! will launch in Bat Week 2016
+Bat Squad! was launched in Bat Week 2016

 The videos aim not only to teach, but also to inspire even more kids to get help our bats!
 The series is aimed at middle school students, but is suitable for all ages!